Kateryna Reznik: Biography

-Katerina did not stop at the achieved successes in swimming and synchronized swimming and continued her development.
 She is currently pursuing her PhD in Psychology and specializes in working with professional athletes and others to help them achieve their goals and ensure their well-being through psychological methods.

 Katerina is an experienced consultant for sports teams and individual athletes in swimming and synchronized swimming.
 She helps them achieve medals and improve athletic performance by applying her knowledge and experience in psychology to help athletes manage stress, increase motivation and achieve optimal mental fitness.

 Katerina also does not forget about personal development and is engaged in self-development and personal projects.
 In her free time, she devotes herself to writing books and developing her skills.

 Starting her swimming career at the age of 5, Katerina did not leave the pool for the next 20 years until she achieved an Olympic medal.
 She studied in parallel at two universities and received a higher education in the field of physical culture and sports, as well as psychology.
-Katerina is an example for many who want to achieve high results in sports and in life in general.